 4. a list of your publications (not to exceed three pages)

 6. two letters of recommendation

-In addition to a paper copy, please email us an electronic version of your application as an attachment.
+Please email an electronic version of your application as an attachment.
+Only applications sent by email attachment will be accepted.
 Do not send sample publications.

 THE PROJECT PROPOSAL OF NO MORE THAN 2,000 WORDS IS THE MOST IMPORTANT ELEMENT IN THE SELECTION PROCESS.
 It is essential to make your project clear to individuals outside your own field and to explain its broader implications.
 The elements requested below should be incorporated into the text: